AntdUI/AntdUI/doc/wiki/en/DPI.md

 ### 3. Why is the designer and compiled layout inconsistent under HDPI

-> Take each one Remove/restore the default value of `AutoScaleMode` in `.Designer.cs`, and removing `AutoScaleFactor` is not affected
+> Take each one Remove/restore the default value of `AutoScaleMode` in `.Designer.cs`, and removing `AutoScaleDimensions` and `AutoScaleFactor` without affecting it

 ---